CHINESE SECRET SOCIETIES / "FREEMASONS"

 Was the takeover friendly or hostile?
 Did members willingly change switch over from the CKT to the BLT/BKT?
 We do not know.
 However, it is worth noting that by 1917, the BKT was laying claim to the anti-Manchu revolutionary credentials of the CKT (see "1917" in the Chronology section) as well as the title "Chinese Masons."
 In Victoria and Vancouver, a similar changeover occurred in the 1910s, when the old CKT was largely replaced by the Dart Coon Club.
 That particular transition took longer and seems not to have been overly friendly, but it is possible that the change from CKT to BKT occurred with minimal friction.

-Modern Bing Kung Tong building, Seattle
+Bing Kung Tong building, Seattle. 西雅图秉公堂

-Door of modern Bing Kung Tong building, Portland
+Bing Kung Tong

 Chee Kung Tong building, Portland, 1890s